+Let a set of pictures associatedPicSet be the pictures with nuh_layer_id equal to targetLayerId from the access unit containing the SEI message, inclusive, up to but not including the first of any of the following in decoding order:

+– The next access unit, in decoding order, that contains a temporal motion-constrained tile sets SEI message applicable to targetLayerId.

+– The next IDR or BLA picture, in decoding order, with nuh_layer_id equal to targetLayerId.

+– The next IRAP access unit, in decoding order, with NoClrasOutputFlag equal to 1.

-The scope of the temporal motion-constrained tile sets SEI message is the complete CVS.
+The scope of the temporal motion-constrained tile sets SEI message is associatedPicSet.

-When a temporal motion-constrained tile sets SEI message is present in any access unit of a CVS, it shall be present for the first access unit of the CVS in decoding order and may also be present for other access units of the CVS.
+When a temporal motion-constrained tile sets SEI message is present for any picture in associatedPicSet, a temporal motion-constrained tile sets SEI message applicable to targetLayerId shall be present for the first picture of associatedPicSet in decoding order and may also be present for other pictures of associatedPicSet.

-The temporal motion-constrained tile sets SEI message shall not be present for a CVS when tiles_enabled_flag is equal to 0 for any PPS that is active in the CVS.
+The temporal motion-constrained tile sets SEI message applicable to targetLayerId shall not be present for any picture in associatedPicSet when tiles_enabled_flag is equal to 0 for any PPS that is active for any picture in associatedPicSet.

-The temporal motion-constrained tile sets SEI message shall not be present for a CVS unless every PPS that is active for the CVS has the same values of the syntax elements num_tile_columns_minus1, num_tile_rows_minus1, uniform_spacing_flag, column_width_minus1[ i ], and row_height_minus1[ i ].
+The temporal motion-constrained tile sets SEI message applicable to targetLayerId shall not be present for any picture in associatedPicSet unless every PPS that is active for any picture in associatedPicSet has the same values of the syntax elements num_tile_columns_minus1, num_tile_rows_minus1, uniform_spacing_flag, column_width_minus1[ i ], and row_height_minus1[ i ].

 NOTE 1 – This constraint is similar to the constraint associated with tiles_fixed_structure_flag equal to 1, and it may be desirable for tiles_fixed_structure_flag to be equal to 1 when the temporal motion-constrained tile sets SEI message is present (although this is not required).